trialandsuccess/configuraptor/examples/readme.md

 `load_into` has two options to make working with env files easier:

 - `lower_keys` will lower the keys in an env file to match your class properties.
-- `convert_types` will convert the values from string to the annotated type.
+- `convert_types` will try to convert the values from string to the annotated type.
 Note that this is pretty limited, and should only be used to compare to simple types such as `int`s.
 Relationships to other config instances is not supported with env files.
     - Converting to `bool` has some special rules, which will convert "True", "Yes" and "1" (any capitalization) into True; "False", "No" and "0" to False and any other values will raise an exception.
+    - Complex types such as `dict[str, int]` will not be converted!

 ```env
 # examples/.env